ritikkumarjain/Deep-Learning/Breast Cancer Detection/Readme.md

-# Image Classification
+# Breast Cancer Image Classification

 Breast cancer is the most common form of cancer in women, and invasive ductal carcinoma (IDC) is the most common form of breast cancer.
 Accurately identifying and categorizing breast cancer subtypes is an important clinical task, and automated methods can be used to save time and reduce error.

 Link to dataset: https://www.kaggle.com/paultimothymooney/breast-histopathology-images (1.49gb)

+## Working Process:

-The project divided into two notebooks.(All done in kaggle notebook environment) *One(Visualization.ipynb) involves data exploration *Second(Model Building) involves making of prediction.Involves use of pretrained models.
+The project divided into two notebooks.(All done in kaggle notebook environment)

+*One(Visualization.ipynb) involves data exploration

+*Second(Model Building.ipynb) involves making of prediction.Involves use of pretrained models